stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField_mod_system.md

 Standard actor tweens are not synced to the music.
 If a simfile with animations is played at a non-standard music rate, the animations all occur at the wrong time.
-The Creator (God Himself) can add special code to detect the music rate and adjust animation times to compensate.
+The mod author can add special code to detect the music rate and adjust animation times to compensate.
 This workaround requires careful handling of every animation, making it difficult to do 100% right.
 In a better system, such a workaround shouldn't be necessary.